mooculus/mathForArchitects/README.md

 ## Authors

-This textbook was authored by Claire Merriman, Jenny Sheldon, and Bart Snapp, with contributions from others mentioned within the documents themselves.
+This textbook was authored by Claire Merriman, Jenny Sheldon, and Bart Snapp, with contributions from others mentioned within the source documents themselves.
 Special thanks to Dan Shapiro who suggested that Snapp apply for a course enhancement grant, and for continued support throughout the years.

 ## How to Use This Textbook

 To get started with the course, you can:
-1. **Use the relased PDF**
+1. **Use the released PDF** if you want to see the material
-2. **Clone or Fork the Repository:** Use Git to clone or fork this repository to your local machine.
+2. **Clone or Fork the Repository:** Use Git to clone or fork this repository to your local machine if you want to edit the source and make your own material.

 ## Contributing